Offshore Catering

 What causes poor food safety when shipping offshore?

-• Unhygenic food transportations conditions like poor temperature or ventilation control within reefer containers while shipping may lead to food spoilage or growth of bacteria.
+• Unhygienic food transportation conditions: such as poor temperature or ventilation control within reefer containers while shipping, may lead to food spoilage or growth of bacteria.
+This is one of the most common food safety hazards in catering offshore, as cargo often travels long distances across open water before reaching the platform.

 • Microbial contamination of food by bacteria and mould that cause food poisoning and food-borne diseases.
 Unfortunately, bacteria can infect the intestines, causing inflammation and difficulty in absorbing nutrients, leading to diarrhoea.

-• Physical contamination of food by foreign bodies like insects that render food unfit for consumption, or unsafe.
+• Physical contamination of food by foreign bodies, such as insects that renders food unfit for consumption or unsafe.

-• Water on an offshore installation for drinking, cooking, laundry, personal hygiene, and other purposes can pose food safety challenges.
+• Water on an offshore installation for drinking, cooking, laundry, personal hygiene, and other purposes can pose challenges to keeping food safe..

 • Unpredictable temperatures at offshore establishments can affect food differently and pose a biological hazard.